Rahim Yar Khan Tehsil

 Rahim Yar Khan Tehsil is an administrative subdivision (tehsil) of Rahim Yar Khan District in the Punjab province of Pakistan.

 Demographics

 Population

 At the time of the 2023 census, Rahim Yar Khan tehsil had a population of 1,778,542.
+Majority of the population are Muslims (94.5%).
+Hinduism is practised by 4.79 % of the population.
+Other minorities include Christians and Ahmadiyyas.